soveran/syro/README.md

 `res`: Helper object for creating the response.
 It's an instance of `Syro::Response`.

+`path`: Helper object that tracks the previous and current path.

 `inbox`: Hash with captures and potentially other variables local to the request.